gravitational/careers/jobs/backend.md

 * We will send you a 20-30 minute programming quiz.
 * You will join 30 minute intro call and we will walk you through the compensation, interview process and requirements.
-* You join a slack channel and submit a coding challenge in Golang or Rust using Github.
+* You join a slack channel and submit a coding challenge in Go or Rust using GitHub.

 [Apply Here](https://jobs.lever.co/teleport/8a3ba43b-ae42-4225-aaf0-7f54713202d6)